 PyBrain is a Python library that offers versatile modules and methods, popular among newer data scientists.

-PyBrain’s versatile Data Science models also aid in the advancement of research methods.
+PyBrain’s versatile Data Science models also aid in advancing research methods.
 PyBrain has many methods relevant to neural networks, supervised and unsupervised learning, and other topics.

 It intends to make Data Science and Machine Learning modules simple to use for beginners.
-PyBrain is an open-source Python library for Data Science that is licensed under the BSD.
+PyBrain is an open-source Python library for Data Science licensed under the BSD.

 The Natural Language Toolkit, or NLTK, is a popular Python toolkit for data scientists.
 NLTK can perform various tasks related to natural language processing, such as text tagging, tokenization, semantic reasoning, etc.